 - (04) 473 9444 - firstname.lastname@example.org - www.engineeringnz.org

 - Heavy Engineering Research Association (HERA)

-- Institute of Refrigeration, Heating & Air Conditioning Engineers (IRHACE)
+- Institute of Refrigeration, Heating & Air Conditioning Engineers of New Zealand (IRHACE)

 What are the chances of getting a job?

-Because of this, mechanical engineering technician appears on Immigration New Zealand's immediate skill shortage list.
+Mechanical engineering technician will appear on Immigration New Zealand's Green List from March 2024.
 This means the Government is actively encouraging skilled mechanical engineering technicians from overseas to work in New Zealand.

-Mechanical engineering technicians work for a range of employers, including:
+Most mechanical engineering technicians work for private companies or consultancies across a broad range of industries, including:

-- Immigration New Zealand, 'Immediate Skill Shortage List', accessed September 2014, (www.immigration.govt.nz).
+- Immigration New Zealand, 'Changes to Immigration Settings Announced,'23 September 2023 (www.immigration.govt.nz).